edancoben/coding-challenge/README.md

 /api/weather
 /api/yield
-/api/weather/stats/ (need the slash at the end from my testing in postman for this specific route) code is found in answers/api/views.py unit tests in answers/api/tests/test_views.py
+/api/weather/stats/ (need the slash at the end from my testing in postman for this specific route)

+FILTERS: code is looking for query params "date" or "weather_station" or "year" where present

+100 records retured per page
+can filter by date (ex: "1985-01-01") and weather_station (ex: "USC00110072") or year (ex: "2012") where present code is found in answers/api/views.py serializers in answers/api/serializers.py unit tests in answers/api/tests/test_views.py